 6. While the cake is baking, make the cinnamon cream cheese frosting.
 First, whip the softened butter and cream cheese together.
 Then add the vanilla and powdered sugar in gradually, beat until fluffy.

-7. When the cake is done baking, it will be firm in the middle and a toothpick inserted in the middle will come out clean.
+7. When the persimmon cake is done baking, it will be firm in the middle and a toothpick inserted in the middle will come out clean.

 8. Then, when the cake is cool go ahead and frost with the prepared frosting and enjoy!

-Tips and tricks
+Persimmon tips and tricks

 Difference between fuyu and hachiya persimmons